DevoInc/python-sdk/docs/api/api_v4_changes.md

 # Devo Api Client v3 to v4

 ## Main Changes
-The Client object now manages amount of retries in a different way and some responses types/format are returned in `bytes` binary structure
+The Client object now manages the amount of retries in a different way and some responses types/format are returned in `bytes` binary structure

 ### XLS and msgpack types are returned in `bytes`